 I was first introduced to indie developer Mikomi Kisomi through her urban fantasy visual novel, That Which Binds Us.
-It’s been a little over a year since that release and Mikomi Games, now re-branded as Crystal Game Works just released their newest title, Memories on the Shoreline—a supernatural romance.
-I am a sucker for supernatural fantasy, and the prospect of dating a hot merman was just too good to pass up, so when Mikomi sent me a review copy of the game… I made time to play it.
+Its been a little over a year since that release and Mikomi Games, now re-branded as Crystal Game Works just released their newest title, Memories on the Shoreline—a supernatural romance.
+I’m a sucker for supernatural fantasy, and the prospect of dating a hot merman was just too good to pass up, so when Mikomi sent me a review copy of the game… I made time to play it.

 Melody wanted a break from her stressful med classes— so when spring break came around, she dragged her best friend Shion with her to the beach.
 However, things don’t go quite so smoothly when they meet Brennan, a local fisherman, and Crylis… a mermaid?!

 – Official Summary

 - Available for Windows, Mac, Linux | Steam